Rational homotopy of complex projective varieties with normal isolated singularities: Contractions of subvarieties

 \end{example}

 We now prove analogue statements of Theorems $\ref{purityformality}$, $\ref{linkconnectedformal}$ and $\ref{smoothdivisor}$ for contractions of subvarieties.

-\begin{teo} Let $X$ be a complex projective variety of dimension $n$ and let $Y\hookrightarrow X$ be a closed immersion such that $Y$ contains the singular locus of $X$.
-If one of the following conditions is satisfied, then $X/Y$ is a formal topological space. \begin{enumerate}[(a)] \item The weight filtration on $H^k(X/Y)$ is pure of weight $k$, for each $k\geq 0$. \item The link $L_i:=L(\sigma,X/Y)$ of each singular point $\sigma\in X/Y$ in $X/Y$ is $(n-2)$-connected. \item The link $L_i':=L(Y_i,X)$ of each connected component $Y_i$ of $Y$ in $X$ is $(n-2)$-connected. \item The exceptional divisor $D=f^{-1}(X)$ is smooth. \end{enumerate} \end{teo} \begin{proof} Assume that $(a)$ is satisfied.
+\begin{teo} Let $X$ be a connected complex projective variety of dimension $n$ and let $Y\hookrightarrow X$ be a closed immersion such that $Y$ contains the singular locus of $X$.
+If one of the following conditions is satisfied, then $X/Y$ is a formal topological space. \begin{enumerate}[(a)] \item The weight filtration on $H^k(X/Y)$ is pure of weight $k$, for each $k\geq 0$. \item The link $L_i:=L(\sigma_i,X/Y)$ of each singular point $\sigma_i\in X/Y$ in $X/Y$ is $(n-2)$-connected. \item The link $L_i':=L(Y_i,X)$ of each connected component $Y_i$ of $Y$ in $X$ is $(n-2)$-connected. \item There is a resolution of singularities $f:\wt X\to X$ such that $D=f^{-1}(X)$ is smooth. \end{enumerate} \end{teo} \begin{proof} Assume that $(a)$ is satisfied.
 By $(2)$ of Proposition $\ref{MHScontractions}$, the proof of Theorem $\ref{purityformality}$ is valid in this setting.
 Hence purity of the weight filtration implies formality.
 Note that $(b)$ and $(c)$ are equivalent, since, the links $L_i=L(\sigma,X/Y)$ and $L_i':=L(Y_i,X)$ are homeomorphic (see Application 4.2 in \cite{Durfee}).
 Assume that $(b)$ is satisfied.
 Let $L=\bigsqcup_i L_i$.
 From the Mayer-Vietoris exact sequence

 we find that for $k\neq n, n+1$, the weight filtration on $H^k(X/Y;\QQ)$ is pure of weight $k$.
 Note that since $X/Y$ is not algebraic in general, the weight filtration is not necessarily semi-pure.
 Hence $H^{n+1}(X/Y;\QQ)$ may have non-trivial weights.
 The weight spectral sequence for $X/Y$ has the form